gvwilson/thirdbit/src/fiction/makers-return/index.md

 "'Least, I think that's what it'll do."

 Captain Leung grunted.
-"Worth a shot."
+"Worth a shot,"
-He grabbed it with a gloved hand.
+he said,
+grabbing it.

 Sindy waited for him to pull it down, but he didn't move.